-Some activities concerning by-catch mitigation have been implemented in the Mediterranean and a programme concerning interaction between fisheries and endangered species (cetaceans, sharks, turtles, seabirds) is underway in North Africa and Turkey with the participation of GFCM, ACCOBAMS, BirdLife International, MEDASSET and other local partners.
-The programme is financially supported by the MAVA Foundation.
+Some activities concerning by-catch mitigation have been implemented in the Mediterranean and a project concerning interaction between fisheries and endangered species (cetaceans, sharks, turtles, seabirds) is underway in North Africa and Turkey with the participation of various international organisations (intergovernmental and non-governmental).

-Although there are no specific Mediterranean strategies to address the issues identified by SAPBIO in 2003 (conservation and sustainable management of vulnerable fish and invertebrates, by-catch, discard, and ghost-fishing, impact of trawling and other towed gear on critical habitats) a series of measures were taking within the framework of GFCM during the past ten years to mitigate the impact of fishing on biodiversity, in particular on vulnerable species.
+Although there are no specific Mediterranean strategies to address the issues identified by SAP BIO in 2003 (conservation and sustainable management of vulnerable fish and invertebrates, by-catch, discard, and ghost-fishing, impact of trawling and other towed gear on critical habitats) a series of measures were taking within the framework of GFCM during the past ten years to mitigate the impact of fishing on biodiversity, in particular on vulnerable species.

-The main reported difficulties reported relate to the lack of adequate cooperation between relevant sectors.
-Lack of human resources and difficulties regarding enforcement of legislation (control of by-catch) was also reported.
+The main reported difficulties relate to the lack of adequate cooperation between relevant sectors.
+Lack of human resources and difficulties regarding enforcement of legislation (control of by-catch and IUU) was also reported.